heec12/SZ-detection/README.md

 ## Usage

-### 1. Run subduction zone detection on example data
+### Run subduction zone detection on example data

-After installation, you can run the detection pipeline using the provided example files:
+After installation, you can run the detection program using the provided example files:

 ```bash
 python conv_tracker_fcn.py
 ```
 This will load the pre-trained model and example data, and output the predicted subduction zones and tracking results.
-Make sure the rgb file path is correctly addressed.

-### 2. Using your own data

-- Place your formatted RGB images in the rgb_images/ folder.
-- Update the file paths or arguments in the script as needed (see script comments).
+Ensure the file paths for input RGB images and output files are specified correctly before running.

+### Output

+- The main output is saved as a `.npz` file (e.g., `sz_tracker_output_<modelname>.npz`).
+- This file contains arrays with subduction zone tracking indices and, optionally, continent margin locations.
+- You can load and analyze the `.npz` results in Python using `numpy.load`.

+**Contents:**
+- `conv_tracker_index`: Subduction zone tracking indices across all time steps
+- `cont_tracker_index`: (Optional) Continent margin locations, if calculated

+---
+See Choi and Foley (2025) for details on output interpretation and further analysis.

+### Citation

+If you use this code or approach in your research, please cite:

+> Choi, H., & Foley, B. (2025).
+> Deep learning-based tracking of subduction zones in mantle convection models
+> Submitted to Journal of Geophysical Research: Solid Earth

+### Questions or issues?

+Open an issue on GitHub or contact hchoi342@gatech.edu